grzesiek-galezowski/tdd-ebook/manuscript/360_Internals.md

 ## What are object's peers?

-So far we talked a lot about communication between objects by sending messages to each other and being composed in a web.
+So far I talked a lot about communication between objects by sending messages to each other and being composed in a web.
 This is how peer object work with each other.

-The name peer comes from the objects being on the same level of visibility - there is no hierarchical relationship between peers.
+The name peer comes from the objects being working on equal footing -- there is no hierarchical relationship between peers.
 When two peers collaborate, none of them can be called an owner of the other.
 They are connected by one object receiving a reference to another object.

 Here's an example